Eskom announces stage 2 loadshedding - Sunday World

-Johannesburg – Troubled power utility, Eskom, has announced that it will implement stage 2 loadshedding from 12pm on Friday.
+Johannesburg – Embattled power utility, Eskom, has announced that stage 2 loadshedding will be implemented from 10pm on Tuesday evening, until 5am on Wednesday morning.

-Eskom said in a tweet, “We regret to inform you that loadshedding stage 2 will be implemented from 12pm today until Sunday evening.
-More information to follow shortly.”
+Eskom said that the loadshedding is necessary order to preserve and replenish the emergency generation reserves and to maximise the capacity available.

-The cause of Eskom placing the country under level 2 loadshedding is not known at this stage.
-Eskom said that more information will follow shortly.
+Eskom said in a statement, “The power generation system is still severely constrained due high general on unit breakdowns during the past two days, as well as a delayed return to service on some units out on planned maintenance.”

 Follow @SundayWorldZA on Twitter and @sundayworldza on Instagram, or like our Facebook Page, Sunday World, by clicking here for the latest breaking news in South Africa.
 To Subscribe to Sunday World, click here.